-The amount of information that is logged by the HA Server can be controlled through the trace variable for HA.
-Upon startup, the server initializes the value of various trace components.
+The amount of information that is logged by the HA server can be controlled through the trace variable for HA.
+The server, upon startup, initializes the value of various trace components.
 Integers between 0-6 are valid and are considered acceptable values.
-Higher values of the trace variable for HA in this file results in more information logged.
+The greater the trace for HA in this file, the greater the information logged.